Reduce The Fleet Carbon Footprint Through A Structured Framework And Practical Steps

-Governments and businesses are putting and increasing effort onto reducing their impact on the environment and reducing the fleet carbon footprint can be a major contributor to this objective.
-Corporate social responsibility (CSR) is high on executive’s agendas not just from a public relations perspective but also to make their organisation attractive from a commercial perspective.
-Employees from generation Y are looking for ethical businesses to work for so positive action on environmental credentials can help attracting better talent.
+Governments and businesses are putting an increased effort into reducing their impact on the environment.
+Hence, reducing fleet carbon footprint can significantly contribute to this objective.
+Corporate social responsibility (CSR) is high on executives’ agendas from a public relations perspective, making their organisation attractive from a commercial perspective.
+In addition, employees from generation Y are looking for ethical businesses to work for such.
+Therefore, a positive action on environmental credentials can help attract better talent.

-Legislation is impacting both at a European and Global level to ensure countries reduce the impact of their activities on the environment.
-Strict emissions limits have been set for the manufacturing of new vehicles with heavy penalties for those manufacturers failing to meet their targets.
-Many manufacturers are looking to introduce new environmentally friendly products to market.
+Legislation impacts at both a European and Global level to ensure countries reduce their environmental impact.
+Strict emission limits are in place for new vehicles, with heavy penalties for those failing to meet targets.
+As a result, many manufacturers are looking to introduce environmentally friendly products to the market.

-Tesla led the way on electric vehicles but their mass market adoption is not far away with mainstream manufacturers and established players all following suit.
-Hydrogen is being introduced by some as another cleaner alternative fuel but is still a few years away from mass market adoption.
+Tesla led the way on electric vehicles, but their mass-market adoption is not far away, with mainstream manufacturers and established players following suit.
+In addition, some are introducing Hydrogen as another cleaner alternative fuel.
+However, it is still a few years away from mass-market adoption.

-Transport is seen as a very important component towards a more sustainable future.
-In the UK, many cities are being forced to introduce clean air zones to address local concerns regarding air quality.
+Transport is a critical component towards a more sustainable future.
+For example, many cities in the UK are introducing clean air zones to address local concerns regarding air quality.

 Organisations looking to reduce fleet carbon footprint can use our strategic framework focusing on the vehicle, driver and journey.

-Environmental policies should be fundamentally based on the vehicles which are used for travel.
-This includes any company operated vehicles but also those private vehicles which employees use for business travel, commonly known as the grey fleet.
+Environmental policies should have a fundamental focus on the vehicles which are used for travel.
+This includes any company-operated vehicles and those private vehicles employees use for business travel, commonly known as the grey fleet.

 The selection of vehicles with a highly efficient operating cycle is key to managing emissions down.
-There are a number of considerations to ensure the correct vehicles are utilised.
-They include:
+Ensure the correct utilisation of vehicles by considering the following:

 Introduce a maximum CO2 cap.
 This is a relatively blunt instrument but is easy to understand and implement.
-Whilst this will not be an issue for “job need” drivers it could pose some issues for drivers who receive a company car as a result of their status.
-Whilst a lot more low emissions models are available drivers still like the high driving position of SUV’s.
-That said, there are are an increasing number of hybrid and electric models which fit into this category.
+Whilst this will not be an issue for “job need” drivers, it could pose some problems for drivers who receive a company car due to their status.
+Whilst there are many more low emissions models available, drivers still like the high driving position of SUVs.
+That said, there is an increasing number of hybrid and electric models which fit into this category.

 Whole Life Cost or Total Cost of Ownership

 Use whole life cost as the basis for vehicle selection.
-As taxation increases with CO2 this encourages employees into more environmentally friendly vehicles.
-Setting vehicle policy according to whole life cost principals naturally migrates drivers to selecting efficient vehicles without it feeling like this is being mandated by the business.
-This avoids the need for a specific cap on emissions which can be seen as negative by some drivers.
+As taxation increases with CO2, this encourages employees into more environmentally-friendly vehicles.
+Setting vehicle policy according to whole life cost principles naturally migrates drivers to selecting efficient vehicles.
+Also, individuals do not feel the business mandates their vehicles.
+This avoids the need for a specific cap on emissions, which some drivers see as unfavourable.

-Use alternative fuels where it is appropriate and effective to do so.
-Electric or hybrid vehicles operate best in urban environments.
-For more on electric vehicles see our separate blog here.
+Use alternative fuels where it is appropriate and practical to do so.
+For example, electric or hybrid vehicles operate best in urban environments and reduce your fleet carbon footprint.
+For more on electric vehicles, see our separate blog here.

-However, for regular motorway travel and for commercial vehicle then clean diesel can still be the right choice for many.
+However, clean diesel can still be the right choice for many for regular motorway travel and commercial vehicles.
 Clean air zones will also impact vehicle selection in cities where it is in operation.
-For more information go to: https://www.bvrla.co.uk/industry-campaigns/air-quality/clean-air-zones.html.
+For more information, go to: https://www.bvrla.co.uk/industry-campaigns/air-quality/clean-air-zones.html.

-Select vehicles which are fit for the intended use, not over sizing, over specifying or overloading.
-This is especially relevant for commercial vehicles where over sized vehicles will lead to increased emissions and adds additional running cost.
-Similarly, under sized vehicles could face overloading issues or put additional strain on the engine.
+Select vehicles which are fit for use, do not oversize, over-specify or overload.
+This is especially relevant for commercial vehicles, where oversized vehicles will increase emissions and additional running costs.
+Similarly, vehicles that are too small could face overloading issues or put extra strain on the engine.

-Consider the operating conditions the vehicles will be used in.
-Hybrid or electric vehicle technology is most effective in urban environments.
-Diesel fuelled vehicles are more efficient on motorways and A-roads.
-Fuelling or charging also needs to be considered as it needs to be able to service the operational needs of the fleet..
+Consider the usual operating conditions for the vehicle.
+For example, hybrid or electric vehicle technology is most effective in urban environments.
+On the other hand, diesel-fuelled vehicles are more efficient on motorways and A-roads.
+Also, consider fuelling/charging concerning the vehicle’s operational need within the fleet.

-The public electric charging network is still in its infancy with no universal standard for both charge points and payment.
-Where internal charging is to be utilised, you need to make sure there is there enough downtime for the vehicle to be charged between uses.
+The public electric charging network is still in its infancy, with no universal charging points or payment standards.
+Where organisations plan to use internal charging, ensure there is enough downtime for the vehicle to charge between uses.

 Service and Maintenance

-Routine maintenance should be carried out regularly to ensure the vehicle operates to its optimum capability.
-Under-inflated tyres, for example, can significantly increase fuel consumption as well as inflict damage on the tyres.
+Carry out routine maintenance to ensure the vehicle operates to its optimum capability.
+Under-inflated tyres, for example, can significantly increase fuel consumption and inflict damage on the tyres.

-Driver engagement in environmental efficiency is crucial to sustained reductions in emissions.
-Vehicles need to be driven and maintained incorrectly to maximise efficiency.
+Driver engagement in environmental efficiency is crucial to consistent reductions in emissions.
+Maintaining vehicles correctly maximises efficiency.
 Drivers should be incentivised to drive vehicles in an environmentally efficient way.
 Practical steps organisations can use to encourage the culture of environmental responsibility include:

-High emission vehicles will impact on employees in terms of tax, fuel and depreciation.
-This should be highlighted when selecting a vehicle as part of company car policy documentation and on any ordering system deployed by your fleet management provider.
-Fuel re-imbursement methods and rates should also be set at a breakeven cost so employees don’t complete unnecessary trips.
+High emission vehicles will impact employees in terms of tax, fuel and depreciation.
+Highlight this when selecting a vehicle as part of company car policy documentation and on any ordering system deployed by your fleet management provider.
+Fuel reimbursement methods and rates should also be set at a breakeven cost so employees don’t complete unnecessary trips.

-Employees should be have the skills to use their vehicles effectively.
-This is especially important for commercial vehicles or where new technologies are deployed where drivers potentially require different skills to driving a traditional car.
+Employees should have the skills to use their vehicles effectively.
+This is especially important for commercial vehicles or where you deploy new technologies where drivers potentially require different skills to driving a traditional car.

-Eco-driving is also commonly available and has been proven to reduce driver’s fuel consumption covering any cost involved.
-However, training should not be seen as a one off exercise and drivers should be re-trained on a periodic basis when bad habits return.
+Eco-driving is also commonly available and is proven to reduce drivers’ fuel consumption covering any cost involved.
+However, do not consider training a one-off exercise; re-train drivers if bad habits return.

 “What gets measured gets done”.
 Create specific environmental performance targets for the fleet.

-Targets should be regularly reported and reviewed to senior managers and line management.
-Driver targets could include measurements around number of trips, fuel economy, reductions in mileage or avoiding driving at certain times of day in heavily congested areas.
+Targets should be regularly reported and reviewed by senior managers and line management.
+For example, driver targets could include measurements around the number of trips, fuel economy, reductions in mileage or avoiding driving at certain times of day in heavily congested areas.

-Environmental performance should be shared with drivers.
+Share environmental performance with drivers.
 Issue newsletters and driver league tables for environmental performance.
 This helps embed the culture of environmental management within the organisation.

 A board member should be assigned accountability for the organisations drive to reduce emissions.
 Many large businesses now need to report anyway as part of their ESOS obligations.

-Environment impact only occurs when the vehicle is driven.
-Measures to reduce mileage and improve the journey can make a big impact.
-The best solution is not to make the journey in the first place but there are practical measures which can be introduced to minimise environmental impact:
+Driving the vehicle causes an environmental impact.
+Measures to reduce mileage and improve the journey can make a significant impact.
+The best solution is not to make the journey in the first place, but there are practical measures that can minimise environmental impact:

 Can a meeting be done using a conference call or video conference instead of the need to travel?
-Technologies such as net meetings, Skype or web chat can negate the need for additional travel.
-These technologies have become more broadly accepted as a communications channel especially when set against the environmental context.
+Technologies such as Teams and Zoom can negate the need for travel.
+These technologies have become more broadly accepted as a communications channel, especially when set against the environmental context.

-The Covid19 pandemic has challenged some organisations to look at their infrastructure.
-Homeworking has been proven to work for a large number of businesses and is a trend we could see embedded in corporate culture once we return to the new “normal”.
+The Covid-19 pandemic has challenged some organisations to look at their infrastructure.
+Homeworking has been proven to work for many businesses and is a trend we could see embedded in corporate culture once we return to the new “normal”.

-The increased use of public transport such as trains, trams and buses can reduce carbon emissions and allow employees to be more productive.
-A range of Apps have been deployed to make this easier for employees to plan and execute.
-As these services develop the mobility as a service (MaaS) offerings will become more widely adopted and multi-mode transport will become more of a viable option as part of a new ecosystem.
+Increasing the use of public transport such as trains, trams and buses can reduce carbon emissions and allow employees to be more productive.
+A range of Apps make this easier for employees to plan and execute.
+As these services develop, the mobility as a service (MaaS) offerings will become more widely adopted, and multi-mode transport will become more of a viable option as part of a new ecosystem.

 Where meetings are necessary, planning meetings away from busy rush hour periods can significantly increase fuel economy on journeys.
-If multiple meetings can be planned in a similar geographical location this can reduce the overall business mileage.
+In addition, planning multiple meetings in a similar geographical location can reduce the overall business mileage.
 Consider sharing vehicles for meeting attendance or putting on a bus or similar transport as an alternative solution to everyone driving.

-Many employees will commute to their office on a daily basis which is an often-overlooked travel category.
+Many employees will commute to their office daily, which is an often-overlooked travel category.
 Remote working where practical is the obvious solution for some companies but is not always possible for all.
-Where commuting is necessary new services have emerged to tackle the issue.
+Where commuting is necessary, new services have emerged to tackle the issue.
 Zeelo, Liftshare and ViaVan are some organisations with practical solutions to help manage this population of drivers.
-With the expansion of workplace parking levies these transport alternatives will continue to gain traction as the market evolves.
+With the expansion of workplace parking levies, transport alternatives will continue to gain traction as the market evolves.

-More useful information can also be found on the Energy Savings Trust website.
+Please find more useful information on the Energy Savings Trust website.

-EVP Solutions have extensive experience advising our clients on how to practically reduce the impact of their fleet operations on the environment.
+EVP Solutions have extensive experience advising our clients on practically reducing the impact of their fleet operations on the environment.

-If you would like to know more about how you can practically reduce your fleet carbon footprint then please
+If you want to know more about how you can practically reduce your fleet carbon footprint, please contact us.